byrnesmul/FruitImageClassification/README.md

 - **Classes**: Apple_5, Banana_1, Cherry_1, Kiwi_1, Orange_1
 - **Input size**: 100x100 or 224x224 RGB images
 - **Subset**: ~100 images per class

+**Dataset Source**
+This project uses a subset of the [Fruits 360 dataset](https://www.kaggle.com/datasets/moltean/fruits) from Kaggle, originally published by Horea Mureșan.
+The full dataset contains over 138,000 images across 206 categories (fruits, vegetables, nuts, seeds).
+Images were collected under controlled lighting conditions and placed on plain white or dark backgrounds to ensure consistent quality.
+We selected a small subset of 5 classes for quick prototyping.
 ---

 ### Preprocessing